-What to look for when buying used accessories
+Here’s what to look for if you’re buying used or secondhand bike accessories

 I’m a self-confessed thrifter.
 I like searching for good deals and finding rare items no one else has.
 Chalk it up to a psychological need to be different.
 And this has extended to how I built my bike as well.
 Is it possible to thrift your way into a nice ride by buying secondhand parts?
 A resounding yes!
 Here’s a general guide to help you out.

 So, what are the bike parts and accessories that are safe to buy secondhand?
-Accessories like bags and bottle cages are automatically in as long as you inspect them for tears and cracks.
+Accessories like bags and bottle cages are automatically okay as long as you inspect them for tears and cracks.

 My current saddle, a Selle San Marco Aspide that I’ve eventually re-upholstered, is a product of bike thrifting.
 I found it a little beat-up, attached to a secondhand bike for sale at my favorite LBS.
 Got it for less than a third of its brand-new sticker price and it’s the saddle that’s lasted the longest with me.
 Another bonus for buying secondhand: used saddles are broken in, making them immediately more comfortable and closer to what they would really feel like in the long run.